 Make an application

 To make a planning application, you need to submit the correct plans, information and documentation before it can be processed.
-The easiest way to apply is online via the government's planning portal but you can also submit applications by post.
+The easiest way to apply is online via the government's Planning Portal.

 Planning application requirements